-Preparation and research begins in earnest in the autumn term of the Lower Sixth, with an introduction to the Universities section of the Vaughan Library, setting up of accounts with BridgeU (application management software that also recommends suitable courses, using existing attainment, predicted grades, interests and admissions data) and a 1:1 interview with a member of the Universities Team.
+Preparation and research begins in earnest in the Autumn term of the Lower Sixth, with an introduction to the Universities section of the Vaughan Library, setting up of accounts with Unifrog (application management software that also recommends suitable courses, using existing attainment, predicted grades, interests and admissions data) and a 1:1 interview with a member of the Universities Team.
 This interview seeks to establish initial ideas about the right course and institution, for later discussion with Tutors.
 Boys put together a long-list of university choices and begin to outline their personal statement over the Christmas holiday of the Lower Sixth.

-In the spring term, research continues with guidance from Tutors, House Masters and the Universities Team.
+In the Spring term, research continues with guidance from Tutors, House Masters and the Universities Team.
 There is also a series of universities talks and lectures, as well as an information session for parents and visits from admissions tutors at a range of institutions, both in the UK and abroad.

-During the Summer term, the university focus centres around the Lower Sixth University Preparation Course runs over two half days towards the end of the summer term, offering practical information and expert advice, as well as a Higher Education Fair, giving boys direct access to admissions tutors and academic staff from a diverse range of institutions.
+During the Summer term, the university focus centres around the Lower Sixth University Preparation Course which runs over two half days towards the end of the Summer term, offering practical information and expert advice, as well as a Higher Education Fair, giving boys direct access to admissions tutors and academic staff from a diverse range of institutions.
 By the end of the course, all boys have set up their UCAS accounts, made an initial selection of five universities and have completed a draft of their personal statement.

 - The Vaughan Library's dedicated Universities and Careers section gives access to extensive printed and digital resources, including the UCAS Search Tool.